← Digesting

 TL;DR: I capture ideas quickly, structure with AI, write the content myself, then use AI to pressure-test and format.

-I do this partly to learn about the tools and limitations.
-AI-generated outlines usually need significant restructuring; generated content always requires human verification.
+I do this partly to learn about the tools and their limits.
+AI-generated outlines usually need restructuring.
+Generated content always needs checking.

 Tools I'm using and interested in#